jacksondrenth/Creighton-Delta-Chi-Wesbite/README.txt

-I create everything regarding php, ajax, and most html features in this website.
+I created everything regarding php, ajax, and most html features in this website.
 The only think not of my work is the template that I used for free from html5up.net.

 Below is some information on what I used as a template.